 A target for hate

 Markle is perhaps one of the most outspoken and modern members of the royal family that we’ve seen in a long while.
-Older than her fiance by three years, Markle is American, divorced, and of mixed-race heritage.
+Older than her husband by three years, Markle is American, divorced, and of mixed-race heritage.
 As a result, she has been a target of racist attacks and unfortunately, a terrible hate crime.

 Palace officials recently intercepted a threatening message sent to Markle and Prince Harry that contained racist commentary and a white powder substance.
 Because of this incident, Markle will have to deal with even tighter security.